HwWobbe/WipHww/README.md

   - DanS re Review
     - liquidity focus for GjwT
     - CmHc is most promising netNew funds
-      - Paulo is key due to uoW ovrer-sight - ConC supervision
+      - Paulo is key due to uoW orer-sight - ConC supervision
         - does this set a ...CompSci scope
   - JrHw .disappointed
     - asked for: